stephen-a-nicholson/stock-market-explorer/README.md

 - [Streamlit](https://streamlit.io/) for the awesome web application framework
 - [Bokeh](https://bokeh.org/) for the interactive visualisation library
 - [Poetry](https://python-poetry.org/) for the dependency management and packaging tool
+- This project is for personal, non-commercial use only and complies with the Alpha Vantage terms of service.